Watcher-eth/Zk-Explorations/README.md

 ## 🧩 Overview

-This repository houses a sequence of increasingly sophisticated zk‑SNARK projects:
+This repository houses a sequence of learnings about zk‑SNARKs through practical examples I find interesting.

 - **Core Write‑ups** of Circom circuits and snarkjs flows.
 - **On‑chain stubs** in Solidity with Foundry tests for end‑to‑end verification.